The Best Coffee Shops in Cape Town Near You

 Coffee Bloc Buiterverwagting

-Housed in a historical farm building on the Buitenverwagting wine farm, Coffee Bloc offers delicious artisan coffee, roasted in-house.
+Housed in a historic farm building on the Buitenverwagting wine farm, Coffee Bloc offers delicious artisan coffee, roasted in-house.

 Good to know: You can watch the roasting process while you’re at the coffee shop.